Autism & Telehealth Support

 Autism is a lifelong condition.
 Many people are diagnosed in childhood, but increasing numbers are receiving diagnoses in adolescence or adulthood, particularly those who developed coping strategies that masked their autism (often called "masking" or "camouflaging").

 Only qualified professionals can diagnose autism through comprehensive evaluation.
 If you're wondering whether you might be autistic, consider seeking assessment from a professional with autism expertise.
+People with disabilities may also benefit from our telehealth accessibility guide for people with disabilities.

 Mental Health and Autism